Posting charges when doing product receipt in D365FO

 The devil is in the detail and the inter-dependency, especially between charge code setup, charge category, and various parameters.

-If you can’t wait until the webinar, our on-demand course Supply Chain Management – part 2 has a full module about charges.
+Our on-demand course Supply Chain Management – part 2 has a full module about charges and goes into far more detail than we can here.

 Ensure you have set a decent amount of time aside to study this if you want to get a detailed understanding of the concepts.